-Both forms of credit usually have some type of origination or closing fees that vary with the particular lender.
-They are both secured forms of debt, which means your home serves as collateral for the loan.
-The benefit to this is that your interest rate is low.
-Interest rates on home equity loans and HELOCs are only slightly higher than mortgage interest rates.
+Both forms of credit usually have some type of origination or closing fees and both are secured forms of debt, which means your home serves as collateral for the loan.
+You risk losing your home if you can’t make the payments on your home equity loan or line of credit.

 A personal loan is an unsecured loan the borrower can use for any purpose.
 The interest rates are higher than they are on home equity loans, but they are typically still a cheaper borrowing option than most credit cards.

 Each lender has its own repayment options, but they typically vary from three to seven years.
-Since the loan is unsecured, you don’t have the risk of the lender taking your home or other asset if you are delinquent on your payments.
+Since the loan is unsecured, you don’t have the risk of the lender taking your home or other assets if you can’t make payments.

 The amount you can borrow with a personal loan is not dependent upon a set amount of money like the equity in your home.
 Instead, lenders typically make a decision about how much credit to extend based upon your income and credit history.

 You can compare our picks for the best personal loans here or check out our top-rated lender LightStream.